Academic Policies

 Grading Elements

 The grading elements specific to each course are described in the respective course syllabus.
-Grading elements may include a variety of assessment methods and are based upon pre-specified standards designed to demonstrate achievement of the learning outcomes of the educational program objectives for a given course.
+Grading elements may include a variety of assessment methods and are based upon pre-specified standards designed to demonstrate achievement of the learning outcomes of the course objectives for a given course.

 Course Grades